replicante-io/replicante.io/content/docs/devnotes/master/dreams/tls-rotation.md

 weight: 221
 ---

-Once of the original dreams for Replicante was to have a WebUI button/automation around TLS certificates:
+One of the original dreams for Replicante was to have a WebUI button/automation around TLS certificates:

   * Check certificate validity dates (for all certificates in the chain)
   * Integrate with some certificate manager solution like [lemur](https://github.com/Netflix/lemur)